blakeaw/blakeaw.github.io/index.md

 Currently, I'm taking a short career break while considering next career steps and job opportunities.

-I recently exited a (postdoctoral) Research Associate position in the [Nano-Thermal Bioengineering Lab (NT-BEL)](https://www.nanobrainlab.net/) at [UT Dallas](https://www.utdallas.edu/).
+I recently completed a term as a (postdoctoral) Research Associate in the [Nano-Thermal Bioengineering Lab (NT-BEL)](https://www.nanobrainlab.net/) at [UT Dallas](https://www.utdallas.edu/).
 While there I provided computational support including modeling and data analysis to a variety of projects in the lab, but my principal focus was on studying [molecular hyperthermia](https://onlinelibrary.wiley.com/doi/abs/10.1002/smll.201700841) and diffusion in the brain extracellular space.
 I used a variety of modeling and simulation methods including molecular dynamics simulation, rules-based ODE models, and reaction-diffusion modeling along with data and image analysis methods to help better understand and characterize these phenomena.

 [![Most Recent](https://img.shields.io/badge/Research%20Associate%20@%20UT%20Dallas-2019--2023-blueviolet?style=social)](aboutme#professional-experience)
 [![PhD](https://img.shields.io/badge/Ph.D.-Chemistry-blue?style=social)](aboutme#education)